nicoleorzan/algorithmic_design/README.md

-Git repository of Algorithmic Design course, containing my exercises
+Git repository with the implementations of the Algorithmic Design course exercises.